 Related Stories for Caseville County Beach

 Bay Port Fish Sandwich Festival – If you’re in the Upper Thumb the first weekend in August, head to Bay Port.
-The Bay Port Fish Sandwich Festival is the granddaddy of them all.
-Since 1978 folks come in and lined up for a fish sandwich that “takes two hands to hold one.”
+The Bay Port Fish Sandwich Festival is the granddaddy of them all and it kicks off the August festival season.
+Since 1978 folks have come in and lined up for a fish sandwich that “takes two hands to hold one.”

 Huron County Nature Center – The Huron County Nature Center is located midway between Caseville and Port Austin.
 The wilderness arboretum offers over 120 acres of woods, dunes, marsh connected by an intensive trail system.
-This offers a glimpse of the upper thumb has it appeared 100 years ago.
+The center now has a mountain biking trail.
+This offers a glimpse of the upper thumb as it appeared 100 years ago.

 Caseville’s Union Memorial Statue – The Pedestal Inscription of the Caseville statue reads – 1910.
 Dedicated to the living and dead soldiers of Huron County 1861-1865.
 Erected by the patriotic citizens of Huron County under auspices of Nancy Smalley Circle No. 7, L. of G. A. R.